TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 ## Problem Statement

+- To gain insights into the content available on Netflix understand the distribution of genres and explore patterns related to release years, ratings and other attributes.

+- Through visualizations and statistical analysis, we will gain a deeper understanding of Netflix's content landscape, offering valuable insights into how the platform curates and evolves its offerings.

 This Exploratory Data Analysis (EDA) aims to address the following key questions :

   - **Content Distribution :** What are the distribution patterns of TV shows and movies across different genres and countries?
 How does the content vary in terms of release year and rating?

   - **Trend Analysis :** Are there observable trends in the release of TV shows and movies over time?
 How has the number of new additions to Netflix's library evolved?

   - **Genre Popularity :** What are the most and least popular genres in Netflix’s library?
 How does genre popularity differ by region or over time?

   - **Content Characteristics :** What are the typical characteristics (e.g., duration, rating) of TV shows vs movies?
 How do these characteristics vary by genre or release year?

   - **Regional Diversity :** How diverse is Netflix’s content offering in terms of geographic origin?
 Are there particular regions that contribute more significantly to Netflix’s library?

-By addressing these questions, this EDA aims to provide a comprehensive overview of Netflix's content, helping stakeholders make informed decisions and uncovering trends that could impact business and user experience.

 ![download](https://github.com/user-attachments/assets/7943a42f-12c2-4e59-a2cc-9c5396837cfa)